 Glancing at my Fitbit I quickly realised that we had walked 38000 steps and were on target to match the 44000 from the day before, our legs were starting to tire but our minds were still fully set to explore mode.
 Budapest is very much a city to let your feet take the lead, from crossing the Chain bridge that adjoins Buda to Pest then climbing Castle hill to take in a bird’s eye view of the horizon with Parliament building at the centre.
-Of course, there are other means of finding your way around the city, for those less able or for those who do not enjoy marathon walks on a weekend break, but whichever way you choose to explore, be sure to observe your surroundings, this Eastern European city is full little surprises.
+Of course, there are other means of finding your way around during your 3 days in Budapest, for those less able or for those who do not enjoy marathon walks on a weekend break, but whichever way you choose to explore, be sure to observe your surroundings, this Eastern European city is full little surprises.

-Possible Points of interest
+Points of interest in Budapest

 Szechenyi Thermal Bath (14 Euros per person per session)